Kunukunuk/NumberToWord/README.md

 *NumberToWord*

-**NumberToWord** is an app that convert numbers to English and Chinese words.
-Hope to add all other langauges in the future.
+**NumberToWord** is an app that convert numbers to English, Chinese words and other langauges by picking on them.

-App users will be able type in a number and get that corresponding English or Chinese word.
+App users will be able type in a number and get that corresponding English, Chinese, other languages.

 Time spent: **20** hours spent in total